sagebei/cdl/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](./license)

-Condorcet Domain Library (CDL) provides all the functionalities pertaining to creating and manipulating triplet-rules and condorcet domains (CD), including
+Condorcet Domain Library (CDL) provides all the functionalities pertaining to creating and manipulating triple-rules and condorcet domains (CD), including
-- assign rule to the triplets by rule scheme
+- assign rule to the triples by rule scheme
-- fast and efficient construction of a CD given a set of triplet-rules
+- fast and efficient construction of a CD given a set of triple-rules
-- Closing operation: given a CD, find its corresponding triplet-rules
+- Closing operation: given a CD, find its corresponding triple-rules
 - Hash a set of brother CDs such that all the CDs in it have the same hash number.
 - Calculate the size of any the subset CDs.
 - Supported 4 rules: `1N3`, `3N1`, `2N3`, and `2N1`.
 Non-supposed rules are treated as not-assigned.